 Columbus, Ohio 43215

-Parking is always a challenge during OETC especially at the lots closest to the convention center.
-There are several lots available in the downtown area and the new CBus is a free shuttle that loops the convention center area every 10-15 minutes.
+Parking is always a challenge during OETC, especially at the lots closest to the convention center.
+There are several lots available in the downtown area and the CBUS is a free shuttle that loops the convention center area every 10-15 minutes.

 Ohgo Travel Info Site: Your source for real time traffic updates.
 Statewide road activity details, seasonal weather condition reports, automated weather sensors data and live Web Camera views.